BritishMachineVisionAssociation/BritishMachineVisionAssociation.github.io/meetings/20-05-27-Localization and Spatial Awareness in Computer Vision.md

 organisers: Toby Breckon - Durham, Khalid Ismail - Durham, Andrew Calway - Bristol, Tim Lukins - Machines with Vision
 ---

-## This meeting has been postponed until the autumn
+## This meeting has been postponed

-When a new data has been set we will advertise the meeting again

 A copy of the Call for Papers can be found [here]({{ site.baseurl }}{% link assets/events/20-05-27Call.pdf %}).
 ## Call for Papers